 Ever since I started with PCs back in 1986, a mind-boggling 33 years ago, Microsoft was always there.
-I have loved them and I have hated them, but never managed to do my job without them.
-They built their company on significant key products like Windows, Word, Excel, Exchange, and SQL-server that one by one knocked out respective competitors, such as Wordperfect, Borland, and Novell.
+I have loved them and hated them, but never managed to do my job without them.
+They built their company on significant key products; Windows, Word, Excel, Exchange, and SQL-server.
+One by one they knocked out respective competitors, such as Wordperfect, Borland, and Novell.

-I find that Microsoft’s are more aligned with the way I believe information technology moves forward and that their vision and ability to execute is better than ever.
-For me three specific reasons stand out :
+Microsoft’s are more aligned with the way information technology moves forward and their vision and ability to execute is better than ever.
+Three specific reasons stand out :

 Their feature-rich and evermore open Azure cloud platform